awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

    $ sudo apt install gdm3
    ```

-1. In case you use GDM3, verify that GDM3 is set as the default desktop manager\.
+1. If you use GDM3, verify that GDM3 is set as the default desktop manager\.

    ```
    $ cat /etc/X11/default-display-manager
    ```

-   Expected output
+   The output is as follows\.

    ```
    /usr/sbin/gdm3
    ```

-   If GDM3 is not set as the default desktop manager, use the following command to set it as the default\.
+   If GDM3 isn't set as the default desktop manager, use the following command to set it as the default\.

    ```
    $ sudo dpkg-reconfigure gdm3